pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

 have as rich an output display as the Pulumi GitHub App, as it simply copies the raw output of the Pulumi CLI.

-To allow your GitHub Action to leave Pull Request comments, you'll need to set the `COMMENT_ON_PR` environment variable, and add `GITHUB_TOKEN` to the list of `secrets` passed to the action.
-(The `GITHUB_TOKEN` value will already be set in the running environment, so there's no need to add one explicitly as a secret.)
-Add the following two lines to the `env` block of the preview action:
+To allow your GitHub Action to leave Pull Request comments, you'll need to add `comment-on-pr` and `github-token` to the list of inputs passed to the action.
+Update the action as follows:

 ```diff
 name: Pulumi